‘SEVENTH HEAVEN?’ - Audi Q7 Independent New Review (Ref:841/11975)

 Design and Build

 This further revised version of the second generation Q7 features smarter bumpers front and rear and some lighting upgrades.
 The headlamps can now be specified with HD Matrix LED units featuring different lighting signatures and the brand's 'Laser' high-beam system.
-While at the rear, there are striking OLED tail lamp clusters.
+While at the rear, wealthier Q7 customers can have striking OLED tail lamp clusters.
 There are redesigned wheels too, with sizes between 20 and 22-inches.
 The large octagon Singleframe grille continues and as before, three seating rows are standard.

 Inside, there are fresh trim, leather and stitching options, plus the screen tech gets updated software and graphics.
 Otherwise, Audi's so-called 'luxury lounge' cabin architecture remains as before.
 You're going to need to like screens because the gloss black-panelled layout incorporates no fewer than three of them, the two you'll notice first powering up as soon as the door is opened and dominating the upper and lower parts of the shiny centre stack.
 The gently curved upper 10.1-inch display deals with the most important radio, media and telephone functions while the lower 8.6-inch monitor is reserved for more comfort-orientated mainly climate-related features.
 Both screens interact with the 12.3-inch 'Audi Virtual Cockpit' instrument binnacle screen you view through the three-spoke wheel.
 Provision for cabin storage isn't ideal, both the central bin between the seats and the door pockets being somewhat restricted in size, but the driving position is virtually faultless and the seats are supportive with heating and standard 4-way lumbar support.